 Lokrum Island is just over half a kilometre from Dubrovnik and takes 10-15 minutes by ferry.
 The island used to be home to a Benedictine Monastery.
-The monks were expelled from the island by the rulers of Dubrovnik Republic.
+The monks were expelled from the island by the rulers of the Dubrovnik Republic.
 On their last night on the island, the monks placed a curse on the island that no one will be able to use the island for their own personal pleasure.
 They lit candles and walked around the island, dropping the wax.
-Since their misfortune has befallen several families who owned or tried to own the island.
+Since then, misfortune has befallen several families who owned or tried to own the island.
 It is said that the curse will only be lifted when all the wax dropped by the monks have been collected.

 Start by exploring the South side of the island.
 It takes a couple of hours to visit the Benedictine Monastery, Botanical gardens and the beach.

 1300: For lunch head to the “Dead Sea”.
 This pool is connected to the sea by a tunnel, therefore the water is salt water.
 Water is clear, calm and perfect for a dip.